w3f/polkadot-wiki/docs/learn/learn-proxies.md

 deposit is required because adding a proxy requires some storage space on-chain, which must be replicated across every peer in the network.
 Due to the costly nature of this, these functions could open up the network to a Denial-of-Service attack.
-In order to defend against this attack, proxies require a deposit to be reserved while the storage space is consumed over the life time of the proxy.
+In order to defend against this attack, proxies require a deposit to be reserved while the storage space is consumed over the lifetime of the proxy.
 When the proxy is removed, so is the storage space, and therefore the deposit is returned.

 The deposits are calculated in the runtime, and the function can be found in the runtime code.
 For